 Nose color is one of the most obvious differences between the two breeds.
 The AKC considers red noses — a liver color — a fault, preferring the either black or the so-called "blue" or slate-grey noses, while the UKC allows noses of any color.
 Accordingly, AST breeders have largely culled the genes that produce red noses from their bloodlines, while the same genes remain somewhat common in APBT lineages.

 Additionally, ASTs are often slightly stockier than APBTs, weighing as much as 75 or 80 pounds, compared to APBTs, which seldom exceed 60 pounds in weight.
 The heads of ASTs are also more massive than those of APBTs.

 Both breeds are strong, muscular and solidly built.
 They exude athleticism and confidence, especially for breeds of such modest size.
 They love to put these abilities to work, and are often incredibly efficient diggers and capable of pulling heavy loads relative to their size.
 They are both typically friendly with people, but require strong socializing during their early life to ensure they play well with other dogs.
-Both breeds tend to live long lives of up to 14 years, although they may be at increased risk of developing heart disease, mange, and dysplasia of the elbows or hips.
+According to Pet MD, both American Pit Bull Terriers and American Staffordshire Terriers tend to live long lives of up to 14 years, although they may be at increased risk of developing heart disease, mange, and dysplasia of the elbows or hips.